lighthouse-web3/gitbook/interacting-with-smart-contracts/code-examples.md

 ### Functions:

-* **Store** function requires a cid and config as input paramters and also an optional value pass in ETH for fileCost.
+* **Store** function requires a cid and config as input parameters and also an optional value pass in ETH for fileCost.
 The code examples below use ethers.js

 {% hint style="info" %}
 &#x20;Currently user and applications need to calculate the storage cost on their end to pay to the lighthouse smart contract for the equivalent amount of storage.